ReynaldoAMartinez/SOC-Simulator/README.md

 <h2>Description</h2>
 <b>This is a SOC Simulator designed by Steven to help aspiring SOC Analysts gain hands-on practical experience in just 30 days.<br/>

-<b>After I have completed this challenge, I have gained confidence and solid skills to put to work in a SOC environment, and also acquired a methodology to detect and investigate alerts in a SIEM via dashboards
+<b>After I have completed this challenge, I have gained confidence and solid skills to put to work in a SOC environment, and also acquired a methodology to detect and investigate alerts using a SIEM
 and a ticketing system.<br/>

 <h2>Environments Used </h2>